To request a searchable Adobe PDF version of the information below, or

 Accessible parking spaces for cars must have the following features:

-If the accessible route is located in front of the space, install wheelstops to keep vehicles from reducing width below 36 inches.
+- If the accessible route is located in front of the parking space, install wheel stops to keep vehicles from reducing the clear width of the accessible route below 36 inches.

-Two parking spaces may share an access aisle.
+- Two parking spaces may share an access aisle except for angled parking spaces.

 Van-accessible parking spaces are the same as accessible parking spaces for cars except for three features needed for vans: